Strimvelis: History

+In 2016, Strimvelis obtained Marketing Authorization in Europe while under GSK holding.

 In 2017, GSK announced it was looking to sell off Strimvelis, and in March 2018, GSK sold Strimvelis to Orchard Therapeutics Ltd.; as of that time there had been only five sales of the product.

+As of 2023, the product has been licensed in Iceland, Norway, Liechtenstein, and the UK.

 Society and culture

 The condition affects about 14 people per year in Europe and 12 in the U.S.

 Economics

 The price for the treatment was set at €594,000, twice the annual cost of enzyme replacement therapy injections.
 Enzyme replacement therapy for ADA requires weekly injections and costs about US$4.25 million for one patient over ten years.

 Names

 Strimvelis is the brand name.
 The common name is autologous CD34+ enriched cell fraction that contains CD34+ cells transduced with retroviral vector that encodes for the human ADA cDNA sequence.